di-zhou/di-zhou.github.io/_pages/research.md

       * Co-authored with Lijun Chen (Chapin Hall at the University of Chicago), Dali Yang (the University of Chicago), and Qiang Ren (Peking University)
       * Using data from the longitudinal Chinese Family Panel Studies (CFPS) survey, this book analyzes the well-being of Chinese children and youth from multiple dimensions.
 We not only pay attention to the economic, physical, psychological, cognitive, and attitudinal development of children in China, but also analyze how social and institutional context (such as migration and parental absence) affects child development.
 <br/><br/>

+  * **The Construction of Economic Subjects in Business-related Self-Help Books** [Draft available upon request]
+      * Co-author with Carly Knight, NYU Sociology
+      * Using a novel dataset of New York Times best seller lists since the 1970s, we analyze how the discourse on work, self, and employment change overtime in business-related self-help books.
+Specifically, we analyze how economic subjects are constructed overtime in parallel with the rise of neoliberalism.
+<br/><br/>

+  * **Chinese Public Sentiments towards the U.S. and Democracy, 2011 to 2020** [Under review]
+      * Co-author with Yinxian Zhang, Queens College Sociology, CUNY
+      * This project describes the long-term change in public sentiments towards the U.S. among Chinese internet users using political discussion data collected from Zhihu, the most popular online question-and-answer community in China that resembles Quora.
+Tracking sentiment change among Chinese netizens from 2011 to 2020, this paper provides a long-term overview of Chinese online sentiments in a rapidly changing decade.
+In addition, by leveraging measurement of the popularity of posts, this study empirically tests whether there is a discrepancy between prevalent versus popular sentiments.
+<br/><br/>